How to Use Amazon SES SMTP Server to Send Emails

 *Though on their website Amazon SES says to use the "Use Transport Layer Security (TLS)" connection, in G-Lock EasyMail7 you need to select the SSL security protocol.

-After you enter the SMTP settings, click Test to test your account.
+After you enter the SMTP settings, click Test to test your email account.

-Before you send the email, you must ensure that the number of simultaneous connections you will use in G-Lock EasyMail7 does not exceed the max send rate allowed by Amazon SES for your account.
+Before you can send the email, you must ensure that G-Lock EasyMail7 will not exceed your daily quota and max send rate allowed by Amazon SES for your account.

 Now you can create the email, select your account with the Amazon SES SMTP settings in the From field and send the message to the group.